Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Your solar installer will lodge a warranty claim and have that panel replaced.

 If you have a string inverter, it’s nearly impossible to tell that you have a blown bypass diode, and your panel would continue operating at around 66% efficiency.
-The whole string would then drop to the lowest performing panel, which means the entire string is operating at 66% efficiency.
+The whole array would then drop to the lowest performing panel, which means the entire string is operating at 66% efficiency.

 The panels still have bypass diodes in them.
 They didn’t prevent the other panels in the string from dropping the way they always do in a string system when it’s shaded.